bensanmorris/firefly_grpc/README.md

 # About

-A small (grpc-based) server for transmitting / recording (in a mariadb database) the 3D location of a game tester in a game to aid in analysing test coverage of 3D game environments.
+A small (grpc-based) client-server for transmitting / recording (in a mariadb database) the 3D location of a game tester in a game to aid in analysing test coverage of 3D game environments.

 # Licensing